Deck Stain Colors 2026: 20 Best Shades by Opacity + Brand

 Preview Deck Stain Colors on Your Own Deck-Free

 Why gamble on a stain you have only seen as a 1-inch chip?
-FacadeColorizer lets you upload a photo of your deck and apply any of these cedar, redwood, gray, or brown tones in seconds-so you see how the color reads across the whole surface, in your light, against your siding and railings.
+FacadeColorizer lets you upload a photo of your deck and apply any of these cedar, redwood, gray, or brown tones in seconds, so you see how the color reads across the whole surface, in your light, against your siding and railings.
 Share the result with your contractor or partner before anyone opens a can.
 It is 100% free, requires no signup, and works on phone or desktop.
 You can also explore siding shades on our Sherwin-Williams color visualizer to coordinate the full exterior.
+For deeper inspiration on deck design ideas on HGTV, browse their outdoor gallery alongside your simulation.
 Preview these deck stain colors on YOUR deck, free.

 Frequently asked questions